 Do not attempt to service a product yourself unless instructed to do so by the Customer Support Center or your documentation.
-Only use a service provider who is approved to repair your particular product.
+Use only a service provider who is approved to repair your particular product.

-Note: Some computer parts can be upgraded or replaced by the customer.
+Note: Some parts can be upgraded or replaced by the customer.
 These parts are referred to as Customer Replaceable Units, or CRUs.
 Lenovo expressly identifies CRUs as such, and provides documentation with instructions when it is appropriate for customers to replace those parts.
 You must closely follow all instructions when performing such replacements.
 Always make sure that the power is turned off and that the product is unplugged from any power source before you attempt the replacement.
-For more information on CRUs, refer to the warranty and safety information that is provided with your computer.
 If you have any questions or concerns, contact the Customer Support Center.